Currently Full booked

 Food and eating issues

-My Practice is located in Oxted, Surrey.
+My Practice is located in Lingfield, Surrey.
 I provide long and short term counselling and psychotherapy for children, adolescents and adults.
 Although I work primarily with children, I like to meet parents and where appropriate, involve them in the process as family harmony and cohesion is a key principle for my work.
 It may be decided that this is less applicable, for example for some adolescents.

 Depending on the age and developmental stage of the child I use play, arts and crafts, story telling, drama, sand tray work and conversation to enable the child to reveal their inner world and tell their story.

-The process of understanding the child's perspective occurs at the their pace and in their unique way.
+The process of understanding the child's perspective occurs at their pace and in their unique way.
 They are supported through painful or uncomfortable emotions.
 They may reveal some falsehoods or unhealthy beliefs which are harmful to their wellbeing.
 Changing these may be necessary to assist the child’s emotional stability.
 This can take time and be challenging.
 A long term aim of therapy is often to facilitate integration between thoughts, emotions and behaviours.
 Similarly holding a consistent and meaningful narrative about life experiences is crucial to healing and a sense of well-being.
 This can ultimately improve the child’s confidence.

 When working with teenagers it is important to be respectful of their views and the pace at which they want to work.
 I am open-minded and non-judgemental.